Barça women's

 What is the secret to being a starter in a Champions League final and not showing nerves?

-— Working day after day, and if they give you the opportunity, take advantage of it.
+— Working day after day, and if you are given the opportunity, seize it.
 I was nervous, but when you go out to play, all the nerves go away.
 Play as always, nothing had to be changed because during the season it had already gone well and that's what we did.
-If I didn't seem nervous, all the better.
+If I didn't seem nervous, better.

-How did you experience the night before the game?
-Did you think a lot about it, about the final?
+How did you experience the night before the match?
+Did you think about it a lot, the final?

 Cargando